uspki/policies/certificate-policy.md

 - properly formed
 - accurate
-- meets the requirements for the type of certificate requested: a device Domain Validation SSL end entity certificate, a device Organizational Validation SSL end entity certificate, a CA Certificate, or a Certificate Status Server (OCSP) signing certificate
+- meets the requirements for the type of certificate requested: a device Domain Validation TLS end entity certificate, a device Organizational Validation TLS end entity certificate, a CA Certificate, or a Certificate Status Server (OCSP) signing certificate

 All communications supporting the certificate application and issuance process shall be authenticated and protected from modification; any electronic transmission of shared secrets shall be protected.
 Communications may be electronic or out-of-band.
 Where electronic communications are used, cryptographic mechanisms commensurate with the strength of the public/private key pair shall be used.
 Out-of-band communications shall protect the confidentiality and integrity of the data.